-In the Open dialog box, select or browse to the Setup configuration file that you want to open, and then double-click the file.
+In the Open dialog box, select or browse to the Setup configuration file that you want to open.
+Then, double-click the file.

-Setup now shows the Customize the installation page that has been modified according to the component selection in the loaded Setup configuration file.
+Setup now shows the Customize the installation page.
+It's modified according to the component selection in the configuration file.

-Modify the list of components to install or choose Next to proceed to the Specify parameters page, where settings from the Setup configuration file are shown.
+Modify the list of components to install or choose Next to continue to the Specify parameters page.

 Configure these settings or choose Apply to accept these values and continue.